nfdi4cat/voc4cat/README.md

 Here are the steps for submitting updates in Excel.

 - Get the Excel/xlsx-vocabulary file
-  - The most recent version of the vocabulary is always available via github-pages.
+  - The most recent version of the vocabulary is always available via github-pages https://nfdi4cat.github.io/voc4cat/dev/voc4cat.xlsx
-    - The xlsx-file for `voc4cat` can be downloaded from [https://nfdi4cat.github.io/voc4cat/dev/voc4cat.xlsx](https://nfdi4cat.github.io/voc4cat/dev/voc4cat.xlsx)
-- Make changes to the Excel file
+- Make changes to the Excel file.
+If you want to add something new you need to [request a range of IDs](https://github.com/nfdi4cat/voc4cat/issues/new/choose) for you.
 - Add the xlsx file to your clone of the repository into the folder `inbox-excel-vocabs`
   - The name of the file must match the vocabulary that you want to update.
 So do not change the filename, but keep `voc4cat.xlsx`.
 - Create a pull request with the updated Excel-file in this repository.